How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Introducing the Ecosystem of Technologies Facilitating AIG-NCII

-\textbf{\textit{8.
-App Stores}} are digital marketplaces for producers to upload and advertise apps and for consumers discover and download apps.
-The National Center on Sexual Exploitation has previously called out Apple and Google for their stores' role promoting facilitating sexual exploitation of children by allowing the discovery of inappropriate and potentially dangerous apps \cite{national_center_on_sexual_explotation_dirty_2024,national_center_on_sexual_exploitation_apple_2023,ben_goggin_canadas_2024}.
+\AppStores are digital marketplaces for producers to upload and advertise apps and for consumers discover and download apps.
+The National Center on Sexual Exploitation has previously called out Apple and Google for their stores' role promoting facilitating sexual exploitation of children by allowing the discovery of inappropriate and potentially dangerous apps \cite{nationalcenteronsexualexplotation_dirty_2024,nationalcenteronsexualexploitation_apple_2023,bengoggin_canadas_2024}.
 Similarly, app stores enable the large-scale discovery and downloading of AI nudifier apps.
-According to Bellingcat, DeepSwap, an app that was featured on the top of Mr.DeepFakes, was available to Google Play and Apple stores \cite{bellingcats_financial_investigations_team_faking_2025}.
-With the most recent case of Grok \textit{(also see section \ref{sec:grok})}, advocates have also critiqued app stores for continuing to host Grok and X \cite{caroline_haskins_why_2026,ron_wyden_lujan_2026}.
+According to Bellingcat, DeepSwap, an app that was featured on the top of Mr.DeepFakes, was available to Google Play and Apple stores \cite{bellingcatsfinancialinvestigationsteam_faking_2025}.
+With the most recent case of Grok \textit{(also see section \ref{sec:grok})}, advocates have also critiqued app stores for continuing to host Grok and X \cite{carolinehaskins_why_2026,ronwyden_lujan_2026}.
+A 2026 report by the Tech Transparency Project found 55 apps in the Google Play Store that can ``digitally remove the clothes from women and render them completely or partially naked or clad in a bikini or other minimal clothing'' and 47 such apps in the Apple store \cite{tech_transparency_project_nudify_2026}.
+TTP found that these apps were ``downloaded more than 705 million times worldwide and generated \$117 million in revenue'' (a portion of which goes to Google and Apple).
+Both companies removed dozens of nudifier apps from their stores after press coverage \cite{murti_tech_2026,tech_transparency_project_nudify_2026}.

 \textbf{D. SUPPORTING INFRASTRUCTURE} -- The creation, distribution, proliferation, and discovery of AIG-NCII relies on a vast digital infrastructure.
-Technologies in this category (9.
-Developer Platforms and 10.
-Critical Service Providers) provide critical infrastructural support that allows technologies on the creation and distribution levels to function.
+Technologies in this category (Developer Platforms and Critical Service Providers) provide critical infrastructural support that allows technologies on the creation and distribution levels to function.